Breadcrumb

 Students will create relationships in a cohort environment focused on the global green revolution that seeks to balance the needs of people, the planet, and profits.
 They will explore ways to create a more sustainable future and gain career development opportunities along the way.

-Students can choose to be a part of this program to learn how to support a healthy and thriving community.
+Students in this program to learn how to support a healthy and thriving community.
 They will learn about opportunities within physical therapy, health advocacy, nursing, and dentistry from professionals and health advocates in their fields.

 Eligibility: Applied Fire Science & Management, Environmental Science & Management, Fisheries Biology, Forestry, Rangeland Resource Science, and Wildlife